These are the guidelines for Sitcom Mission:

 Of course all this will be self-evident if you...

 Too many entries turn up written by people who seem (bizarrely) to have never seen a sitcom.
 There are plenty of transcribed sitcoms that you can read (for nothing) on the internet.
-You'll find several at Drew's Script-O-Rama.
-The whole of Frasier or Will and Grace, can be found online for absolutely nothing.
-BBC Writersroom has a number of BBC TV comedy scripts to download too, including The Smoking Room (a sitcom which took place in just one room and with minimal props).
+You'll find several at here for example.
+Scripts for Young Sheldon or Ted Lasso can be found online for absolutely nothing.
+BBC Writersroom has a number of BBC TV comedy scripts to download too from Detectorists to Mrs. Brown's Boys.

 Or why not see a sitcom being recorded?
 That way you'll find out the kind of stuff that is being commissioned right now.
-You'll see how few sets are used, how many jokes per minute are expected (current thinking is 3 per page) and you'll know not to write something similar.
-For a list of recordings, see the BCG's Tickets Page
+You'll see how few sets are used and how you need a high joke count to keep a studio audience laughing.
+For a list of recordings, see the BCG's free tickets page.

-"Well, durr.." you're probably thinking.
+"Well, durr..." you're probably thinking.
 But you haven't had to wade through hundreds of entries that aren't.
 You need to be funny from Page 1.
-Just as important, you need to keep our interest for the next 15 minutes.
-Why not go through your script with a highlighter pen and mark the bits that you think will get a laugh?
+Don't get bogged down in exposition and backstory so that all you're offering the reader is information, not laughs.
+Just as important: you need to keep our interest for the next 15 minutes.
+Why not go through your script with a highlighter pen and mark where you'll think you'll get a laugh?
 Then count them.
 One episode of Will & Grace got 124 laughs.
 In 22 minutes.
 You've got 15 minutes, which means... oh, you do the maths.